 The course suits students who are interested in a career straight after the MA.
 If you are interested in postgraduate research, you may find our MSc Economics course more appropriate.

 - provide instruction and rigorous training in economics and the relevant methods of mathematical economics and econometrics research in this area;

-- Develop your powers of inquiry, critical analysis and logical thinking, and your ability to apply theoretical knowledge to current issues of policy and practice in economics
+- develop your powers of inquiry, critical analysis, logical thinking, and your ability to apply theoretical knowledge to current issues of policy and practice in economics;

 - train you in research methods and core skills in microeconomics, macroeconomics, econometrics, mathematical economics, problem-solving, written and oral expression, communication and presentation skills;

 Quantitative methods preparation for the MA:

 1. Please visit our Introduction to Quantitative Methods in Economics website, where you will find information about the minimum level of knowledge of mathematics and statistics that you should possess from your current or previous training.

 3. You are strongly advised to attend this course which is offered, free of charge.
 The course will run during induction week and we recommend that you spend some time between July 1 and September studying and familiarising yourself with the course material on the website, especially if you might not be able to attend the course.
 The significance of this course is illustrated by the fact that the obtained marks contribute 10% to the final marks of the Maths Methods and Econometrics compulsory units of semester 1.

 Teaching and learning

 Part-time students complete the full-time programme over two years.
 There are no evening or weekend course units available on the part-time programme.